 After that, should you be stopped, for whatever reason, and if the vehicle has not yet been officially registered, then you may be found to be driving an illegal vehicle.
 This is not a position that you want to find yourself in as the Spanish police can be quite unaccommodating.

-Importing a car from the UK can be quite complicated, so you would be well advised to discuss the matter with a Spanish Car Dealer who will probably be able to point you in the right direction and who may be willing to help you to complete the necessary forms to obtain your Spanish registration.
+Importing a car from the UK can be quite complicated, so you would be well advised to discuss the matter with a Spanish Car Dealer who will probably be able to point you in the right direction and may help you complete the necessary forms to obtain your Spanish registration.

 You may, however, decide it is preferable to buy a new or second-hand car (with left-hand drive) here in Spain.
-The procedure is relatively straightforward, providing you have one of the following:
+The procedure is relatively straightforward, providing you have one of the following as proof of address: recent empadronamiento certificate from your town hall, recent utility bill, title deed (escritura), a one-year rental or lease agreement, or a Residencia.
+You will also need proof of your NIE/NIF number.

-The same can be said for any outstanding debts on the vehicle with regard to repairs and all road tax etc. As the current owner will be held entirely responsible, even though you may still be relieved of ownership of the vehicle.
-In other words, the sins of previous owners may well be visited upon yourself, but you may still be liable to relinquish ownership of the vehicle anyway.
+The same can be said for any outstanding debts on the vehicle with regard to repairs and all road tax (IVTM), etc. As the current owner, you will be held entirely responsible, even though you may still be relieved of ownership of the vehicle.
+In other words, the sins of previous owners may well be visited upon you, but you may still be liable to relinquish ownership of the vehicle anyway.

 So, it is important to ensure that you follow the correct procedure when buying a car, and to help you, we have put together a few simple pointers to help you on your way.